JackFurby/explainable-concept-bottleneck-models/README.md

 ### Models

 This repository does not train models.
 To reproduce the models from the paper please see [https://github.com/JackFurby/VGG-Concept-Bottleneck](https://github.com/JackFurby/VGG-Concept-Bottleneck).
+Models should be converted to a state_dict before using here.
 The models can also be downloaded from [here](https://huggingface.co/Furby/VGG-Concept-Bottleneck).
-Models should be saved as a state_dict.

 1. Place the models in the directory `models/state_dict`